Purdue-CS193/homework-0-MatGalej/README.md

 - I got a lot of friends in my class
 - No Midterms or Finals :)
 - I get to make my own github page

+- *One question though: Why does this class have to be so late in the day :(*